-Meirav Goldhour is an Assistant Professor at Converse College, in the school of Art and Design, Department of Interior design.
-She is a University of Georgia alumnus, has graduated with an MFA from the Department of Interior Design, Lamar Dodd School of Art, and has completed a professional certificate in Historic Preservation through the College of Environment and Design, UGA.
+Meirav Goldhour is an Assistant Professor of Interior Design at Converse University, in the school of Art and Design, Department of Interior design.
+She is a University of Georgia alumnus, has graduated with an MFA from the Department of Interior Design, Lamar Dodd School of Art, and has completed a professional certificate in Historic Preservation through the College of Environment and Design UGA.

-Meirav served for two years in the IDF (Israel Defense Force) as a Physical Trainer-Combat Support, in an elite paratroopers unit, where she met her husband Dotan, a fellow soldier.
+Goldhour served for two years in the IDF (Israel Defense Force) as a Physical Trainer-Combat Support in an elite paratroopers’ unit, where she met her husband Dotan, a fellow soldier.
 Following her military service, Meirav pursued her undergraduate degree in Interior Architecture in Israel.

 In addition, Goldhour’s teaching style also integrates sophisticated design software, which is well incorporated in the architecture and design industry.
 Goldhour continues to explore the integration of Visual Reality technology as a tool for students to explore their projects and present them professionally.